Alex2804/libtcc-cmake/README.md

 - SHARED
 - STATIC *(Default)*

 Defines if the Library should be static or shared
-(**it is required to write the values in uppercase!**).

 ---
 #### <a name="LIBTCC_NAME">LIBTCC_NAME</a>